moliver28/research-handbook/content/handbook/people-group/anti-harassment.md

 ### Vermont Law Requirements

-If the a team member who resides in Vermont is dissatisfied with this employer's action, or is otherwise interested in doing so, they may file a complaint by writing or calling the Vermont Attorney General's Office, Civil Rights Unit, 109 State Street, Montpelier, VT 05609, ago.civilrights@vermont.gov, tel:(888)745-9195 (Toll Free VT) or (802)828-3657 (voice/TDD).
+If the a team member who resides in Vermont is dissatisfied with this employer's action, or is otherwise interested in doing so, they may file a complaint by writing or calling the Vermont Attorney General's Office, Civil Rights Unit, 109 State Street, Montpelier, VT 05609, <ago.civilrights@vermont.gov>, tel:(888)745-9195 (Toll Free VT) or (802)828-3657 (voice/TDD).
 Complaints should be filed within 360 days of the adverse action.

 ## Resources

 We are continuously gathering country specific references to review regulation and obtain guidance on the management of harassment or misconduct at work.
 Here are a few authorities we referred to in the creation of this policy:

 - [Equal Employer Opportunity Commission (EEOC)](https://www.eeoc.gov/laws-guidance)
   - Contact [EEOC](https://www.eeoc.gov/employees/charge.cfm): John F. Kennedy Federal Building, 475 Government Center, Boston, MA 02203, , tel:1-800-669-4000 (voice), 1-800-669-6820 (TDD).
 Complaints must be filed within 300 days of the adverse action.
 - [Society of Human Resource Management (SHRM)](https://www.shrm.org/ResourcesAndTools/legal-and-compliance/employment-law/pages/federal-statutes-regulations-and-guidance.aspx)

 ## Further Guidance (Country-Specific)